hasanaltin/Zabbix/README.md

 # zabbix
-This repository contains a number of useful Zabbix enhancements and templates.
+This repository contains a bunch of useful Zabbix enhancements and templates.